thanhdat-99/thanhdat-99/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Peace begins with a smile. - Mother Teresa
+    ## Life is like a sewer.
+What you get out of it depends on what you put into it. - Tom Lehrer